benchan911/tp/docs/UserGuide.md

     >>> CS1010 Tutorial
     Please Key in either 'name' or 'status'.

-    >>> name
+    >>> status
-    Attendance List is sorted by attendance name for Event:  CS1010 Tutorial
+    Attendance List is sorted by attendance status for Event:  CS1010 Tutorial

     >>> attendance view
     Please key in the name of event.